 • Department of the Interior, Bureau of Indian Affairs.
-The Bureau of Indian Affairs responded that the project would not impact trust resources under their jurisdiction;

-therefore, they have no comment.
+The Bureau of Indian Affairs responded that the project would not impact trust resources under their jurisdiction; therefore, they have no comment.
 They requested that USAF consult with any local pueblo or tribes regarding Section 106 consultation of the NHPA.
+USAF coordinated and consulted with Native American tribal governments whose interests could be directly and substantially affected by the Proposed Action throughout the EA process.

 • NMED Hazardous Waste Bureau.
 The Hazardous Waste Bureau responded that several Solid Waste Management Units (SWMUs) (ST-288, ST-289, ST-291, and ST-299) are located near the proposed new facilities and NMED does not have a record of receiving either an Investigation Work Plan or an Investigation Report in its Administrative Record for these SWMUs plus several others on the installation.
 They requested that the installation identify when the documents were submitted or submit the relevant documents by 30 September 2021.
+USAF provided a status update to NMED on 27 September 2021 as requested.